AlexRiveraU/reading-notes/read_class-11.md

 ### Things I want to know more about

-* I would like to know more about how to immplement different types of data bases.
+* I would like to know more about how to implement different types of data bases.

 ---